vercel-partner-solutions/slack-agent-template/README.md

 6. Start your local server with automatic tunneling using the `pnpm dev:tunnel` command.
 You can also use the generic `slack run` command if you do not want automatic tunneling and manifest updates.
 If prompted, select the workspace you'd like to grant access to.
 Select `yes` when asked _Update app settings with changes to the local manifest?_

 7. Open your Slack workspace and add your new Slack Agent to a channel.
 Your Slack Agent should respond whenever it's tagged in a message or sent a DM
+8. Use the `/voice` slash command to create a voice session powered by the OpenAI Realtime API

 ## Deploy to Vercel
 1. Create a new Vercel project [here](https://www.vercel.com/new) or select _Add new..._ and _project_ from the Vercel dashboard